 Once you’ve cut through the four joints and the neck bone, you can pull off the bony carcass in one piece.

-- a large whole chicken, at least 2 kg. in weight, deboned
+- 1 large whole chicken - at least 2 kg. in weight, deboned

-- ½ kilo of ground chicken meat (you can substitute pork)
+- 1/2 kilo ground chicken meat - (you can substitute pork)

-- 3 slices of day-old bread, cut into small pieces and soaked in 2 tbsps. of milk
+- 3 slices day-old bread - cut into small pieces and soaked in 2 tbsps. of milk

 - Season the deboned chicken inside and out with salt and pepper.
 Let sit in the fridge for a few hours.

 - To make the stuffing, just mix together the onion, onion leaves, sweet pickle relish, ground chicken or pork, chopped chorizo de bilbao, beaten egg and bread.
 Season with about a teaspoonful of salt and half a teaspoonful of ground pepper.

 - Take the chicken from the fridge.
 Lay it flat on a large plate, breast side up.
 Fold the neck skin and tuck it underneath.
 Spoon the stuffing into the cavity.
 When half the stuffing is in, take the hard-boiled eggs and arrange them in a row along the middle of the cavity.
 Spoon the remaining stuffing in.
 Pull the skin on the tail end so that very little of the stuffing is exposed.

 - Carefully slide the stuffed chicken onto the roasting rack.
 Roast in a preheated 375F oven for 1 hour and 20 minutes.